Jethet/udemycourses-databases/learn-sql-postgresql/keywordsSQL.md

 FROM                   MAX
 WHERE                 AVG
 AND                     SUM
 OR                       LIKE
-BETWEEN
+BETWEEN                  DESC
-IN
+IN                       ASC
-DISTINCT
+DISTINCT                 LIMIT
-ORDER BY
+ORDER BY                 JOIN ON
-DESC
-ASC
-LIMIT
-AS
+AS                        NULL
-JOIN ON
 HAVING

 **SELECT**